What Does CBD Stand For?

 How Can I Benefit From Taking CBD?

-Cannabinoids helps establish homeostasis in the body, but what does that look like?
+Cannabinoids like CBD help establish homeostasis in the body, but what does that look like?
 What are the actual effects?

 CBD Promotes Mental Health

-Cannabidiol acts as a 5-HT1A agonist.
+Cannabidiol or CBD acts as a 5-HT1A agonist.
 An agonist is a substance that creates a response when it interacts with a receptor.2

 5-HT1A is a type of serotonin receptor.
 Hence, when a chemical binds to it, it can cause a change to occur somewhere in the body.
 5-HT1A receptors modulate mood, social behavior, appetite, memory, and sexual desire.